If you grew up in the Chicagoland area, then you may be familiar with Mr. Fix It, Lou Manfredini.

 Other restrictions may apply.

 Conventional Equity APR = Annual Percentage Rate.
-4.75% APR for a fixed rate with a term of 60 months monthly principal and interest payments of $937.85.
-Payment examples based on a loan amount of $50,000 and a loan-to-value of 80%.
-Payment examples do not include homeowner insurance, property taxes, private mortgage insurance, or homeowner association dues.
+Rate subject to change without notice.
+Payment Example: 5.990% APR for a fixed rate with a term of 60 months monthly principal and interest payments of $966.41, based on a loan amount of $50,000 and a loan-to-value of 80%.
+6.500% APR for a fixed rate with a term of 84 months monthly principal and interest payments of $742.47, based on a loan amount of $50,000 and a loan-to-value of 80%.
+6.750% APR for a fixed rate with a term of 120 months monthly principal and interest payments of $574.12, based on a loan amount of $50,000 and a loan-to-value of 80%.
+Minimum loan amount $10,000, Maximum loan amount $1,000,000.
+Payment example does not include homeowner insurance, property taxes, private mortgage insurance, or homeowner association dues.
 Actual payments may vary based on amount, term, APR, taxes and insurance, and other factors.
 Homeowner insurance required.
+All loan terms and conditions are subject to Credit Union qualifications and approval.
+Some restrictions may apply.
+Must have a Credit Union membership established and be in good standing.

 Qualified Members can borrow up to 90% of the future market value of their home, less the first mortgage owed.